 Now that we’ve taken an in-depth look into the novel food meaning, it’s important to discover the applications and how we can expect to see them used more in the future.
 With more developments within technology and the food industry in general, we can expect to see companies try to find new food options for our growing population.
 The applications must be completed for each and every product that’s going to be sold on the market if it falls under the definition of novel foods in the EU.
 Thanks to the electronic portal that’s now available for applications, the process is quicker and easier than ever before.

 They are important because they can provide new and exciting options for consumers.
 For instance, insect-based foods have been gaining popularity as a more sustainable protein source than traditional meat products.
 Insects require less water and land than livestock and produce fewer greenhouse gas emissions.
 Moreover, they are rich in nutrients such as protein, omega-3 fatty acids, and vitamin B12, making them an ideal alternative for people looking for healthier food options.

-For novel food products to be consumed by humans and sold on the market, they need to be authorized by the Novel Food legislation, under Regulation (EC) No 258/97 in the EU.
-For companies to apply for their product to be accepted under this regulation, they must complete the documentation required to highlight the science and safety of the novel food products they are trying to sell.
+For new food products to be consumed by humans and sold on the market, they need to be authorized by the Novel Food legislation, under Regulation (EC) No 258/97 in the EU.
+For companies to apply for their product to be accepted under this regulation, they must complete the documentation required to highlight the science and safety of this type of food products they are trying to sell.
 This regulation process is key to ensure consumers are enjoying a safe experience while trying these new foods and that no dangers are presented by them being sold with traditional food products.

-Novel food products must not mislead the customer to receive this regulation, as some novel food products claim that the product can offer health benefits that aren’t true.
-On top of that, novel foods must not create a nutritional disadvantage for the consumer if they use them to replace traditional and nutritionally rich ingredients.
+Novel food products must not mislead the customer to receive this regulation, as some products claim that the product can offer health benefits that aren’t true.
+On top of that, these future foods must not create a nutritional disadvantage for the consumer if they use them to replace traditional and nutritionally rich ingredients.